Chart Color Schemes

 Munruben is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Munruben's dwelling structure, as per the latest Census, was 99.4% houses and 0.6% other dwellings.
-This compares to Brisbane metro's 89.2% houses and 10.9% other dwellings.
+Munruben's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
+This compares to Brisbane metro's figures of 89.2% houses and 10.9% other dwellings.
 Home ownership in Munruben stood at 34.2%, with mortgaged dwellings at 57.4% and rented ones at 8.4%.
-The median monthly mortgage repayment was $1,950, higher than Brisbane metro's $1,600.
-The median weekly rent was $460, compared to Brisbane metro's $360.
-Nationally, Munruben's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $1,950, higher than Brisbane metro's average of $1,600.
+Median weekly rent in Munruben was $460, compared to Brisbane metro's $360.
+Nationally, Munruben's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing